cketcham/OSCeletonWrapper/README.md

 INSTALL
 -------

-Add this code to the libraries folder inside you Processing Sketch directory
+Add this folder to the libraries folder inside you Processing Sketch directory

 USAGE
 -----